-Prepare surfaces that you do not want the paint to adhere to by covering with dust sheets and masking off areas.
-Wear protective clothing and you might consider a mask.
+Prepare surfaces you do not want the paint to adhere to by covering with dust sheets and masking off areas.
+Wear protective clothing, and consider wearing a mask.

 Pro Tip: When painting outdoors using an airless sprayer, move cars and other large objects.
 Warn the neighbours if any of their things might get caught by flying paint.

-If your paint is too thick to go through the sprayer nozzle and achieve a fine, even coating, then it will need to be thinned.
-Water-based paints can be thinned with water, while solvent-based paints will need a corresponding solvent thinner.
+If your paint is too thick to go through the sprayer nozzle and achieve a fine, even coating, you must thin it.
+You can thin water-based paints with water, while solvent-based paints need a corresponding solvent thinner.
 A mixing cup is often provided with the sprayer along with thinning instructions.

 Pro Tip: Mix in a ratio of 10 parts paint to one part thinner until desired consistency is reached.

 Airless: Attach the hose to the sprayer and put the other end into a paint can or large paint container.

 Test paint consistency and coverage on a small piece of cardboard.
 Adjust the nozzle if necessary to change the spray pattern.
 Watch this video on HVLP spray gun basics to see different types of patterns:

 Hold the paint sprayer parallel to the surface, approximately 15cm-20cm away.
 Depress the trigger and spray the paint, moving steadily over the surface.
 Aim for an overlap of 30% for each new painting area.

 Let the first coat of paint dry according to the manufacturer’s instructions before applying a second or third coat.

 Remove all masking tape and the protective sheets.

-Clean the sprayer by carefully dismantling (according to manufacturer’s instructions).
+Clean the sprayer by carefully dismantling it (according to the manufacturer’s instructions).
 Pour out any excess paint, then wipe the inside clean.
 Rinse in warm soapy water and roughly dry before reassembly.

 HVLP: Fill the canister with clean water and flush through into a bucket.